darioverdi/titanic_nn_test/README.md

-# Neural network model for [Kaggle Titanic](https://www.kaggle.com/c/titanic) problems
+# Neural network model for [Kaggle Titanic](https://www.kaggle.com/c/titanic) problem

 A simple neural network on predicting the probability of survival in the Titanic disaster.